About

 The therapist who

-“My greatest strength as a therapist isn't what I learned from books — it's what I lived through myself.”
+“My greatest strength as a therapist is not just what I learned in training — it is the genuine care I bring to every session.”

 Chapter 01